“You’ll never, ever lay your hands on that truck.” – Flatbed Annie & Sweetiepie (1979)

 In an article by Troy Wallace about Women’s Role in the Trucking History, Katy Lynn, a truck operator, said: “ Every man I’ve come across has had a slightly different attitude toward my driving.
 Overall, I think most men could care less one way or another as long as I don’t get in their way.
 But, then again, there are the few men that will immediately confront me about driving and tell me the usual, ‘You should be at home in the kitchen with kids.
 This is a man’s world and a man’s job.’
 But these men have really been few and far between so far.”

 Compared to at least 50 years ago, things have changed a lot.
 More and more women are joining the trucking industry.
-And facts show that women not only can be excellent truck drivers, just like their male counterparts, but they can even be better truck drivers than many of the men in the trucking industry.
+And facts show that women not only can be excellent truck drivers, just like their male counterparts, but they can even be better truck drivers than many of the men in the industry.

-A study by Women in Trucking Association, which measured both male and female truck drivers’ behavioral styles, found out that both genders had a lot of patience and conformity – necessary traits in this profession.
+A study by the Women in Trucking Association, which measured both male and female truck drivers’ behavioral styles, found out that both genders had a lot of patience and conformity – necessary traits in this profession.
 Females can be great truckers too.
 They, just like men, scored highest in patience and conformity.
 These two qualities are very important for every truck driver.

 Interestingly enough, recent studies have found out that female truck drivers follow the rules more rigorously than men and are as much as three times less likely to get involved in a car crash.
 In fact, women are five times less likely to violate safety regulations.
 They are more intuitive and concentrated on the road in general.